 - Potentially preventable road trauma deaths in Victoria (RACV)

 - Evaluation of the implementation of a new model of bladder management care at the Victorian Spinal Cord Service (ISCRR)

 - The impact of mass media campaigns on emergency calls for acute cardiovascular events

 - Post resuscitation care in Victoria: understanding current practice to improve outcomes for out of hospital cardiac arrest patients (NBVLL)

-The Pre-hospital, Emergency and Trauma Unit staff have had articles published in many leading medical journals, including The Lancet and Annals of Internal Medicine.
+The Pre-hospital, Emergency and Trauma Research Unit team have had articles published in many leading medical journals, including The Lancet and Annals of Internal Medicine.
 Please select from the year groupings below to see a full list of publications.